 Programs with an engineering or technical focus are developed and offered mainly in collaboration with CSUN's College of Engineering and Computer Science, which is an internationally recognized center for excellence for graduate education in these areas.
 Programs with technical and engineering components that are offered in the field of Health and Human Services are developed in collaboration with CSUN's College of Health and Human Services.

-Most programs in this field are developed and offered in collaboration with CSUN's College of Health and Human Development, which is dedicated to preparing competent and caring professionals who share its commitment to enhancing and promoting the health and well-being of individuals, families and communities.
+Most programs in this field are developed and offered in collaboration with CSUN's College of Health and Human Development and College of Social and Behavior Sciences, which is dedicated to preparing competent and caring professionals who share its commitment to enhancing and promoting the health and well-being of individuals, families and communities.
 Health and human services-focused programs with technical and engineering components are developed in collaboration with CSUN's College of Engineering and Computer Science.

 Programs with a focus on the public sector are developed and offered chiefly in collaboration with CSUN's College of Social and Behavioral Sciences, which – with relevance as its mission – is the largest of the university's nine colleges in both number of departments and students enrolled.